psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 3. add a new subscriber to a repository
 4. remove a subscriber from a repository

-As I mentioned before there might be two or more implementations - I will have in-memory and using a SQL database.
+As we saw before there might be two or more implementations - we will have in-memory and SQL database versions.
 In the scope of this article, we will use only the in-memory implementation.
 We create a `Ref` of a map and work with it.
 `Ref` is a mutable reference to a value, which in this case is an immutable Map that stores all chat subscriptions (repository names).
 ZIO takes care of the concurrent operations on `Ref` and guarantees the atomicity of all operations on the Map.